Updated: Oct 13, 2020

 If the channel with non-traveling blood swells, it can press on other branches of the aorta.
 This can narrow the other branches and reduce the ability for blood flow through them.

-An aortic dissection may also cause abnormal widening or ballooning of the aorta (this is called an aortic aneurysm).
+An aortic tear may also cause abnormal widening or ballooning of the aorta (this is called an aortic aneurysm).

 If the aortic tear prevents sufficient blood flow to other areas of the body other symptoms can result: